Custom Costumes & Props

 Katrina Kirkland, Naia Folidei and Rory Sepulveda pose in costumes designed as popular Clinique Cosmetics products at the grand opening of the Meier & Frank in Riverdale.
 The one-story department store is the eighth in Utah to open and is expected to generate between $200,000 and $300,000 in annual sales tax revenue to the city.
 (Photo courtesy of Robert Hirschi/The Salt Lake Tribune).

-A perennial favorite, “Assassin’s Creed”.
-Our custom version has layers and layers of high end tailoring, piping and details.
+A perennial favorite, “Assassin’s Creed“.
+Our custom version has lots of layers, high end tailoring, piping and details.

-Mini cell phone purses.
-Minimalist design and articulation for a discriminating client.
+Mini cell phone purse prototypes.
+Minimalist design and articulation for a product developer.